 The Long Lines site in Holts Summit, Missouri was part of the AT&T (Bell System) Long Lines network between the 1950s and 1980s.
 The Holts Summit site relayed telephone and television signals during that time, before being replaced with fiber optics.

-The tower is situated on Greenway Drive in Holts Summit, and sits across from a neighborhood.
+The tower is situated on Greenway Drive in Holts Summit, and sits across from a newer neighborhood.
 The tower base station is somewhat hidden by a thick treeline which borders the road.
-Holts Summit itself is about five minutes away from the state capitol in Jefferson City, and is almost half-way between Saint Louis and Kansas City.
+Holts Summit itself is about five minutes away from the state capitol in Jefferson City, and is between Saint Louis and Kansas City.
 Therefore, this site would have endured somewhat heavy traffic.

 The tower is presently owned by Subcarrier Communications, who leases out tower space to cell phone carriers and other users.
 (Oddly, though, the site is not mentioned on Subcarrier’s website.)
 It is assumed that the tower is no longer operational, as AT&T has long sold the tower (likely in 1999) and the microwave radios turned down.
-This tower, like it’s neighboring site in Prairie Home, still has its top-most KS-15676 horns, as well as an additional cornucopia horn that would’ve likely served for space-diversity purposes.
+This tower, like it’s neighboring site in Prairie Home, still has its top-most KS-15676 horns, as well as an additional cornucopia horn that would’ve likely served space-diversity purposes.

 Similar to other Missouri sites, this station features the basic white concrete base building.
 This site would have been an un-manned, remote “repeater” site.

 Photographed July 13, 2018 using a Samsung Galaxy Express Prime 2.